MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 These steps require the [Azure Databases extension][26] for VS Code.

-**Step 1.** In the **Azure** extension, find the PostgreSQL Server you created, right-click it, and select **Create Database**.
+1. In the **Azure** extension, find the PostgreSQL Server you created, right-click it, and select **Create Database**.

-**Step 2.** At the prompt, enter *restaurants_reviews* as the **Database Name**.
+1. At the prompt, enter **restaurants_reviews** as the **Database Name**.

 If you have trouble creating the database, the server might still be processing the firewall rule from the previous step.
 Wait a moment and try again.
-If you're prompted to enter credentials to access the database, use the "demoadmin" username, and password you used to create the database.
+If you're prompted to enter credentials to access the database, use the "demoadmin" username, and password you entered when you created the database.

 ### [Azure portal](#tab/azure-portal)